 Here are the most impressive jones h bar alternatives.

 They are steel handlebars and angled inwards a bit for an improved control.
-In addition, they provide a wider grip and more room for brakes and grip shifters so everything is a delight.
+In addition, Wald Bicycle Mid-Rise Handlebars provide a wider grip and more room for brakes and grip shifters so everything is a delight.

 The sweep is fairly flat and supported by a 27-inches tip-to-tip width.